abki12c/Data-Warehouse-and-BI-Project/README.md

 - Power BI
 - RapidMiner Studio

- You can check out the report of the project [here](report.pdf).
+ You can check out the report of the project [here](report.pdf) and the PowerPoint presentation [here](Presentation.pptx).
 [BiReport](BiReport.pbix) is the Power Bi report file, [clean_data](clean_datapy.py) is the Python file used to clean the dataset and [queries_used](queries_used.sql) is an sql file containing the sql statements used throught the course of implementing this project.
 I also included the files for the Integration Services Project and the Multidimensional Project, as well as a backup file of the database [here](CarSales.bak).

 ## Project Instructions